openSUSE/kernel/Documentation/admin-guide/cgroup-v1/memory.rst

                                      used.
  memory.swappiness		     set/show swappiness parameter of vmscan
 				     (See sysctl's vm.swappiness)
- memory.move_charge_at_immigrate     set/show controls of moving charges
+				     Per memcg knob does not exist in cgroup v2. memory.move_charge_at_immigrate     set/show controls of moving charges
                                      This knob is deprecated and shouldn't be used.